 Technology is a non-stop rollercoaster ride of innovation, with devices becoming increasingly faster and smarter.
 Computers infused with artificial intelligence systems are now able to analyze more data, recognize patterns and make decisions in real-time like never before.
 This presents a number of new opportunities for many industries.
-Improved analytics and decision-making abilities allow computers to outpace humans in many areas, such as medical diagnoses, legal recognition and customized advertising campaigns.
+Improved analytics and decision-making abilities allow computers to outpace humans in many areas, such as medical diagnoses, legal recognition, and customized advertising campaigns.

 The era of big data has furthered the capabilities of computer analysis.
 Marketers and advertisers now have massive amounts of customer information at their fingertips.
 Using big data analytics allows marketers to gain deeper insights and create more detailed models to improve their marketing strategies.
 Big data is now an important tool for helping shape ideas and make smarter, more informed decisions.

 Big data has also had a profound impact on the digital advertising industry.
-There are a wide variety of devices and greater ranges of connectivity, giving advertisers not only more information to use, but more mediums in which to share their messages.
+There are a wide variety of devices and greater ranges of connectivity, giving advertisers not only more information to use but more mediums in which to share their messages.
 Here are just a few ways organizations can make use of big data to improve their digital advertising efforts:

 Market segmentation has been a key advertising strategy for quite some time.
 Advertisers quickly learned that by dividing a market into separate groups of consumers who share common characteristics, they’d be able to craft more specific messaging.
 Big data has ushered in an era of segmentation 2.0.
-The wealth of information we now have on consumers and their preferences allows marketers to be more granular in their segmentation.
+The wealth of information we now have on consumers and their preferences allow marketers to be more granular in their segmentation.

-The creation of micro-segments allows advertisers to create more tailored and targeted content, offers, products and services.
+The creation of micro-segments allows advertisers to create more tailored and targeted content, offers, products, and services.
 The more direct and customized an approach is, the more likely it is to deliver substantial returns.
 Marketers can use big data to segment their audiences and build a digital advertising campaign that focuses on each one.
 Taking things a step further, not only are companies looking to get the right message, they want to deliver it in the most useful way.
 Earlier we mentioned the importance of tracking how people are accessing information.
-Understanding which devices people prefer to use, like smartphones, tablets or laptops, will allow businesses to optimize content for them and increase conversion rates.
+Understanding which devices people prefer to use, like smartphones, tablets, or laptops, will allow businesses to optimize content for them and increase conversion rates.

 Hyperlocal Advertising And Geo-Targeting

-Not only does the marriage of the digital age and big data allow for tailored ads based on people’s likes and interests, it also allows advertisers to target audiences in specific areas.
+Not only does the marriage of the digital age and big data allow for tailored ads based on people’s likes and interests, but it also allows advertisers to target audiences in specific areas.
 The prevalence of mobile devices has increased connectivity.
-GPS monitors and location services mean we’re almost always on the grid, and digital advertisers can push mobile specific ads right to us at the optimal time.
+GPS monitors and location services mean we’re almost always on the grid, and digital advertisers can push mobile-specific ads right to us at the optimal time.

-It may seem a little like big brother, but if you’re walking into a Walmart or Target, theoretically, these companies could recognize your location and send you promotions and offers right through your phone the moment you get near the store.
+It may seem a little like a big brother, but if you’re walking into a Walmart or Target, theoretically, these companies could recognize your location and send you promotions and offers right through your phone the moment you get near the store.
 This is known as Geo-targeting.
 Hyperlocal advertising increases customer engagement and conversion rates, demonstrated by Ikea’s venture of pairing Geo-targeting with Facebook ads.